 Peanut Butter and Vegetables or Crackers

-Many ready to eat cereals, especially those which contain whole grain and not much added sugar, are very nutritious.
-They will also help your student-athlete 'carb up' before strenuous activities.
+Many ready-to-eat cereals, especially those which contain whole grain and not a lot of added sugar, are very nutritious.
+They will also help your student-athlete "carb-up" before strenuous activities.
 Kids also love compact cereal in a bar form.
 Make sure to check the nutrition label on cereal bars.
 Choose ones with the highest percentage of nutrients per serving for your child's health.

 GORP (Trail Mix)

 If your child likes muffins, they will love munching on some homemade quick bread.
 Many of these recipes include pureed fruits and vegetables, which add to the nutritional content.
 Even though most cookies wouldn't be considered nutritious, they are a tried and true after school snack.
-If all else fails, a homemade Oatmeal Cookie or Crispy Skillet Cookies are going to beat a candy bar, nutritionally, every time.
+If all else fails, low-calorie granola bars, healthy milk and cereal breakfast bars, a homemade oatmeal cookie, or crispy skillet cookies are going to beat a candy bar, nutritionally, every time.

 Fresh Fruit Mixes, Fruit Rolls, and Dried Fruit